bangadang/stackIT/FS25/Dataengineering.md

 	- information resource represented as graphs, terms as nodes and semantic relation as branches
 	- very costly and virtually not used in IR

-### Expansion  of the query
-- use alternate form of the query words
-	- query: window search: window, Windows, windows

 ### general IR model